-Before joining the Iowa DOT, Melissa obtained a bachelor of arts degree in political communication from the University of Northern Iowa, with a minor in Spanish, and a Masters of Public Administration from Drake University.

-She also served as a legislative clerk for the Iowa House of Representatives while in college, and before joining the Iowa DOT worked for the U.S. Department of Homeland Security/ Federal Emergency Management Association, providing key guidance and oversight for disaster recovery public assistance.
+Before joining the Iowa DOT, Melissa obtained a BA in Political Communication from the University of Northern Iowa, with a minor in Spanish, and a masters of Public Administration from Drake University.
+She also served as a legislative clerk for the Iowa House of Representatives while in college, and before joining the Iowa DOT worked for the U.S. Department of Homeland Security/Federal Emergency Management Association, providing key guidance and oversight for disaster recovery public assistance.